code-423n4/2024-05-olas/README.md

 ```
 forge test --hh -vv
 ```

+#### Foundry testing
 > [!NOTE]
-> Forge tests don't run by default,
+> Forge tests don't run by default!

- For them to run in the corresponding folder (registries / tokenomics) one needs to go in the folder and initialize an empty  git repo with the `git init` command, i.e.
+ For them to run in the corresponding folder (registries / tokenomics) one needs to go in the folder and initialize an empty git repo with the `git init` command, i.e. for registries:
 ```sh
 cd registries
 git init
 forge test --hh -vvv
 ```

-Run tests coverage
+Run tests coverage for each of the corresponding folder (governance / registries / tokenomics)
 ```
 npx hardhat coverage
 ```